Cecilia Stegö Chilò

-Personal life
+Background

 Cecilia Stegö was born in Linköping in Östergötland County.
-She has studied political science, economics, law and language.
-Cecilia Stegö Chilò lives with her husband and two children in Bromma in western Stockholm.
+She studied political science, economics, law and language.
+Cecilia Stegö Chilò lived with her husband and two children in Bromma in western Stockholm.
+She died on 15 February 2025, at the age of 65.

 Professional life

 In 1982 she was Secretary General of the European Democrat Students in Bonn and London.
 From 1982 to 1983 she was Vice chairperson of the Confederation of Swedish Conservative and Liberal Students.
-She has worked as a reporter at Norrköpings Tidningar from 1982 to 1984, secretary in the Stockholm County Council from 1984 to 1985, press secretary in the Moderate Party's parliamentary group from 1985 to 1987, speech writer for the Moderate Party leadership from 1987 to 1988 and as a reporter and editorial journalist for the newspaper Svenska Dagbladet from 1989 to 1999.
+She worked as a reporter at Norrköpings Tidningar from 1982 to 1984, served as a secretary in the Stockholm County Council from 1984 to 1985, press secretary in the Moderate Party's parliamentary group from 1985 to 1987, speech writer for the Moderate Party leadership from 1987 to 1988 and as a reporter and editorial journalist for the newspaper Svenska Dagbladet from 1989 to 1999.
 From 2001 to 2002 she was a political commentator at Sveriges Radio.

 Political career

 Cecilia Stegö Chilò left the Moderate Party in 1995 in protest after the expulsion of the EU-critic Björn von der Esch - this happened in connection with his being against the EMU and against the vision of a tighter federalism in EU affairs.
 She rejoined the Moderate Party in 2005.
 Following the 2006 general election on 17 September 2006 the Moderate Party together with three other parties in the Alliance for Sweden gained a majority of the seats in the parliament and were able to form a coalition government.
 On 6 October 2006 Stegö Chilò was selected by the newly elected Prime Minister Fredrik Reinfeldt to hold the post of Minister for Culture with responsibility for culture, the media and sports in his cabinet.
 However, during the period 7 to 16 October 2006, a series of media revelations into the newly appointed minister led to her resignation after ten days in office.